-- The deposit rate for employees is 4.00%, 5.00%, 6.00% and 7.00% of compensation, as adopted by the employer's governing body. - Participating employer's are required, by law, to contribute at actuarially determined rates, which are determined annually by the actuary, using the Entry Age Normal (EAN) actuarial cost method. - Investment income funds a large part of the benefits employees earn.
+- The deposit rate for employees is 4.00%, 5.00%, 6.00% and 7.00% of compensation, as adopted by the employer's governing body. - Participating employer's are required, by law, to contribute at a minimum the actuarially required rates, which are determined annually. - Investment income funds a large part of the benefits employees earn.